Last Updated on October 17, 2020

 Another consideration when brainstorming name ideas is whether there are industry-related words that could also lend themselves to be used in a logo.
-For instance, a repo company could use a tow truck or tow truck hook and focus the name around the image.
+For instance, a personal trainer business could use an image of a fit person or a dumbbell and focus the name around the image.

 Related: How to create a logo for your business.